|Founded||Founded in 1962 by Horace Willis in or near East Garfield Park Near West Side|

 On December 9, 1983 the Black Souls murdered a Vice Lord chief by the name of Jerome Wells.
 According to court documents Black Soul members were infuriated over the death of Black Soul member Tom Slick and now they wanted revenge.
 According to court documents about 8 or 9 members of the Black Souls met at gang member Eddie Wood’s apartment that was located somewhere on Van Buren Street.
 Woods had a whole lot of guns in his apartment and was able to pass them out; he was also able to test one of the shotguns out in the hallway, which shows that obviously residents were not bothered by gunshots in the building.
 The Black Souls marked Vice Lord Chief Jerome Wells for death, and Wells lived right across a vacant lot in an apartment building next door, this is also the building where Black Soul member Larry Gross’ mother lived.
 The plan was for four teams of two gang members each to go across the open lot and into the nearby building and into Larry Gross’ mom’s apartment and drink beer until the lookout told them Wells was coming.
 Later on they made it the building and Wells came home to his 7th floor apartment, he was then ambushed by Black Souls and shot several times.
 Larry Gross, Eddie Woods, John Mahogany and Willie Atkins were all charged with murder (People vs. Atkins).
 This murder showed that the Black Souls would retaliate heavily if a rival gang would kill one of their own.

 Sometime in about the mid-1980s or perhaps a little later, the Black Souls ventured into the North Lawndale neighborhood and came across a gang that dominated 16th and Pulaski to 16th and 16th and Harding.
-This gang was known as the “Black Outlaw Soul Brothers” which was a gang that viciously fought against the Vice Lords and aligned themselves with the Black Gangster Disciples.
-Black Outlaw Soul Brothers were members of the Folk Nation alliance, but I am now sure if they were a BGD faction as well but definitely Folks.
+This section was known as the “Black Outlaw Soul Brothers” which was a section that viciously fought against the Vice Lords.
 The Outlaw Soul Brothers guarded their territory tightly and expected rival Vice Lords to comply.
 On the night of January 22, 1984 Vice Lord gang members Keith “Chip” Jordan had become a victim of a brutal gang beating from the Outlaw Soul Brothers.
 According to court documents Keith Jordan was walking alone through Soul Brother territory at 16th and Harding when Soul Brother gang members Kenneth “Keno” Anderson, “Zel,” and Larry Glasco flashed gang signs at Jordan and screamed out “Folks poppin, People droppin!”
 A series of hand signs were exchanged as Soul Brothers threw down the Vice Lords, then the three Soul Brothers chased Jordan who slipped and fell, Zel and Glasco proceeded to beat Jordan with a pipe and a large wooden stick, then Keno jumped in to attack Jordan.
 The only reason the men stopped was because a female witness began screaming, then they wanted to go after her when she tried to help Jordan but she managed to run away and call police.
 According to court documents Jordan died later of severe head trauma and Zel and Glasco were not convicted by Kenneth “Keno” Anderson was convicted (People vs. Anderson, 1987).

 Sam Mckay was definitely in charge of the Black Souls by 1987 at the latest.
 On November 13, 1987 according to court documents in the case of People vs. Murray, Sam Mckay ordered the deaths of Brian Fowler and DeJuan Buck.
 Fowler and Buck were selling drugs near the intersection of Fulton and Kedzie in the East Garfield Park neighborhood.
 The Black Souls were running a major drug house at address 3233 West Fulton which was right at that intersection and these young drug dealers were infringing on Mckay’s turf according to court documents.
 Mckay got together with Kevin Murray, “Jet,” “Paris” and Tyrone Washington to plan out the murder and Jet brought in a gym bag with two Uzi machine guns.
 Mckay said the two must die according to court documents.
 Kevin Murray then became the driver and escorted Jet and Washington to go out looking for the two dealers, eventually they spotted the two dealers then Jet and Washington got out of the car and shot the two dealers dead in a back alley by 3300 West Fulton, they then got in the car driven by Murray who served as the getaway driver and was also said to be Sam Mckay’s personal driver according to court documents.
 Kevin Murray also was a drug dealer in the Black Souls that moved drugs under Mckay according to court documents.
 Murray and Washington were charged with murder and sentenced to life in prison, for some reason Sam Mckay was never brought up on charges in this case (People vs. Murray, 1993).